-- Services will be documented in the clinical record at the time of service, to include date, exact time of service, duration, type of service, and be signed by the rendering staff with verifiable signature and credentials. - Evidence of supervision must be documented within the record, if therapeutic services are rendered by a clinician who is not independently licensed. - Documentation will reflect that discharge planning is an ongoing process. - Written documentation will be developed and maintained for each service or session for which billing is made and will be recorded and coded as outlined in the Utah Medicaid Behavioral Services Provider Manual. - Services will be provided by a practitioner with the proper credentialing and/or training or is developing skills with appropriate supervision from a properly credentialed or trained practitioner. - The note will be legible, signed, dated, and saved in the EHR. - Per Utah Medicaid, documentation is to be completed at the time of service.
+- Services will be documented in the clinical record at the time of service, to include date, exact time of service, duration, type of service, and be signed by the rendering staff with verifiable signature and credentials. - Evidence of supervision must be documented within the record, if therapeutic services are rendered by a clinician who is not independently licensed. - Documentation will reflect that discharge planning is an ongoing process and this information will be included in the treatment plan section of the clinical record. - Written documentation will be developed and maintained for each service or session for which billing is made and will be recorded and coded as outlined in the Utah Medicaid Behavioral Health Services Provider Manual. - Services will be provided by a practitioner with the proper credentialing and/or training or is developing skills with appropriate supervision from a properly credentialed or trained practitioner. - The note will be legible, signed, dated, and saved in the EHR. - Per Utah Medicaid, documentation is to be completed at the time of service.